A group photo of the entire Family Health Services team at Hello Neighbor.

 Smart Start

-Smart Start was created and evolved to serve at the intersection of birth support and refugee resettlement in order to meet the unique perinatal needs of refugees and immigrants in the Pittsburgh area.
 Moving to a new country comes with challenges.
 In the U.S., birth culture can look and be very different from our families’ home cultures and birthing practices.
 It can be isolating, overwhelming, and/or confusing being pregnant in a foreign land.
 Compounding the difference are language barriers and separation from one’s culture and family can further contribute to feelings of isolation during pregnancy and postpartum.

 Smart Start's primary services provided are: